Star Steering Through Cluster from Capricorn by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

-Although circumstances have propelled us all through a certain history, we were always partners to a certain extent, no matter how small.
-The large cluster in the Capricorn heaven suggests a deal with fate weighed in the direction of independent control.
+Although circumstances have propelled us all through a certain history, we have always been partners to a certain extent, no matter how small.
+The large cluster in the heaven of Capricorn suggests a deal with fate weighed in the direction of independent control.
 Feel that?
-The wheel of life is now reacting even faster to the direction of your hand.
+The steering wheel of life is now reacting even faster to the direction of your hand.

 ARIES (March 21 – April 19).
 To what extent are you responsible for the mistakes of your ancestors?
 And what are you willing to do to correct their mistakes?
 This is the question that subtly controls the patterns of the day.